dreamportdev/Osdev-Notes/03_Video_Output/02_DrawingTextOnFB.md

 If running on linux there are some nearly ready to use fonts in */usr/share/consolefonts*

-In this section we are going to see how to use a font that has been stored into memory.
+In this chapter we are going to see how to use a font that has been stored into memory.

 The steps involved are: